ApoorvaShanbhag95/Food-Ordering-/README.md

-🍔 Food Ordering SQL Analytics Project
+🍽️ Food Ordering SQL Analytics Project

-📌 Project Overview

-This project simulates a Food Ordering System and demonstrates how SQL can be used to extract valuable business insights from raw order data.
-The database includes customers, restaurants, cuisines, orders, and promotions, and the queries address real-world business problems around customer acquisition, retention, and sales performance.
+A SQL-based project simulating a Food Ordering system that demonstrates how to extract meaningful business insights from order data.
+The goal is to showcase analytics on customer behaviour, restaurant performance, promotion effectiveness, and retention.

+📋 Project Overview

+This project builds a database with tables such as:

+Customers

+Restaurants / Outlets

+Cuisine Types

+Orders

+Promotions

+Using SQL (joins, window functions, subqueries, aggregations, etc.), it answers real-world business questions like:

+Who are our top performing restaurants & cuisines?

+How many new customers do we acquire each day?

+Which customers order only once?
+Which are inactive?

+What is the impact of promotions vs organic growth?

+How strong is customer retention?

-🔑 Key Business Insights & Queries
+🔍 Key Business Insights & Queries

+Here are some of the queries / analyses included:

-Top Outlets by Cuisine Type – Identified the best-performing restaurants by cuisine using ROW_NUMBER() and window functions.
+Top Outlets by Cuisine Type – Ranking restaurants by performance per cuisine using window functions.

-Daily New Customer Acquisition – Tracked how many new customers were acquired each day since launch.
+Daily New Customer Acquisition – Tracking how many new customers are joining daily.

-One-Time Customers in Jan 2025 – Counted customers who placed only one order in Jan 2025 and never returned.
+One-Time Customers – Identifying customers who placed only one order in a given month and never returned.

-Inactive Customers – Listed users with no orders in the last 7 days, who joined a month ago with their first order on a promo code.
+Inactive Customers – Users who joined a while ago but haven’t placed an order recently.

-Customer Retention Triggers – Wrote a query to identify customers after every 3rd order for personalized marketing communication.
+Customer Retention Triggers – Finding customers for targeted engagement based on order frequency (e.g. after the 3rd order).

-Promo-Only Customers – Found customers who placed all their orders using promo codes.
+Promo-Only Customers – Customers who always use promotions rather than paying full price.

-Organic Acquisition % – Calculated what percentage of customers were acquired without promo codes in Jan 2025.
+Organic Acquisition Percentage – Proportion of customers acquired without promo codes in a specific period.

-🛠️ Tools & Techniques
+🛠 Tools & Techniques

-SQL (Window Functions, CTEs, Joins, Aggregations, Subqueries)

-Database Optimization using indexing and query tuning

-Business Metrics: Customer Acquisition %, Retention %, Promo Effectiveness %, Organic Growth %
+SQL (including window functions, CTEs, aggregates, joins, subqueries)

+Query Optimization / tuning for readable and efficient queries

+Business Metrics: acquisition rate, retention rate, promo effectiveness, organic growth

+📂 Repository Structure

+Food-Ordering/

+├── README.md                             # This file

+├── Food_ordering.sql                     # SQL schema + sample queries

+└── dml_script_food_ordering.sql          # Data operations (inserts, updates etc.)

-📈 Business Value
+🎯 Business Value

-This project showcases how SQL can power data-driven decision-making in the food delivery industry by:

-Tracking customer acquisition & retention rates

-Measuring the impact of promotions vs. organic growth

-Identifying top-performing outlets and cuisines

-Building the foundation for growth and engagement strategies
+Helps in tracking how well restaurants / cuisines are performing

+Enables measuring the ROI of promotional campaigns

+Provides visibility into customer lifecycle: new customers, inactive, retention

+Supports strategy development: e.g., which outlets to scale, what promotions to run, which customers need retention offers